meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 80
 ---
-You write a new Terraform configuration and immediately run terraform apply in the CLI using the local backend.Why will the apply fail?
+You write a new Terraform configuration and immediately run terraform apply in the CLI using the local backend.
+Why will the apply fail?

 - A. Terraform needs you to format your code according to best practices first
 - B. Terraform needs to install the necessary plugins first